United States Army Recruiting and Retention College: Senior Leader Course

-Staff Divisions
+Staff divisions

-There are 13 staff divisions that manage the academic support and administrative support functions of the RRC.
-The divisions are split between academic support divisions managed by the Dean/Chief Academic Officer, and administrative support divisions managed by a Lieutenant Colonel that serves as the RRC Chief of Staff.
+There are 12 staff divisions that manage the academic support and administrative support functions of the RRC.
+The divisions are split between academic support divisions managed by the dean/chief academic officer, and administrative support divisions managed by a lieutenant colonel that serves as the RRC chief of staff.

-Academic Support Divisions
+Academic support divisions

-The Dean/Chief Academic Officer manages eight academic support divisions providing curriculum development, training management, instructor training, and faculty support to the RRC, and doctrine and proponent support for the RRC and Army Reserve retention courses taught at the 83rd United States Army Reserve Readiness Training Center (ARRTC) located at Fort Knox, and Army National Guard recruiting and retention courses taught at the Strength Maintenance Training Center (SMTC) located at Camp Robinson, Arkansas.
+Eight academic support divisions provide curriculum development, training management, instructor training, and faculty support to the RRC, and doctrine and career field support for the RRC and Army Reserve retention courses taught at the 83rd United States Army Reserve Readiness Training Center (ARRTC) located at Fort Knox, and Army National Guard recruiting and retention courses taught at the Strength Maintenance Training Center (SMTC) located at Camp Robinson, Arkansas.